ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Positive integers as CBOR abbreviations for all parameters.

 * Renamed N_MAX as MAX_N.

+* The use of the "c.pmax" conditional attribute is just an example.

 * New appendix overviewing parameters of the TRL endpoint.